DrSerpent/DrSerpent/README.md

 # Dr Serpent Documentation

 ## Description:
-Dr Serpent 🐍 in an easy to use testing framework for Python focusing on Behaviour Driven Development and Test Driven Development processes.
+Dr Serpent 🐍  is an easy to use testing framework for Python focusing on Behaviour Driven Development and Test Driven Development processes.

 ## Example: